General Residence Hall Policies

 Alcohol and Illegal Drugs

 The possession, use, or distribution of alcohol, drugs or illegal substances is prohibited.
-The College will not interfere with the legal prosecution of any member of the College community who violates the law.
+The College will not interfere with the investigation or legal prosecution of any member of the College community who violates the law.
 Law enforcement officers, with the proper legal documents, may search any and all buildings on campus without prior notice.

-Consumption of alcohol in common spaces should occur only in a responsible, respectful, and restrained manner.
+Consumption of alcohol in suite common spaces should occur only in a responsible, respectful, and restrained manner.
 Any gathering at which alcohol is being consumed should not exceed 10 individuals.
 Should a gathering attract negative attention due to excessive volume, an excessive number of people, drinking games, irresponsible consumption, public intoxication, propping of doors, or underage consumption, etc. the students in that suite risk loss of the privilege of consuming alcohol in the common space of their suite.
 Additionally, such situations may result in additional sanctions including social probation or the potential loss of suite housing privileges.

 Guests are welcome on campus, but they must be registered with the Office of Safety and Security.
 The student host must be present for a guest pass to be issued.
 A guest pass (and vehicle pass, if appropriate) is valid for three days and is non-extendable.
 The guest must carry the pass at all times and must display the vehicle pass on the dashboard of their vehicle while on campus.
 This allows for an accurate countof visitors in case of emergencies.
 Anyone on Bard College property without a valid guest pass may be escorted from campus by Safety and Security and is subject to prosecution for trespassing.
 Guests should not remain in the building without their resident host.
 Guests are subject to all community policies and student hosts are responsible for their guests’ behavior while on-campus.
 Hosts should inform their guests of policies and expectations of the Bard community.
 Guests’ access may be revoked at any point if deemed appropriate by the Office of Residence Life & Housing or Office of Safety and Security.
 Guests may eat in the dining facilities.
 Guests’ meals must be paid for in cash or with a student meal plan.
 Visitors should not extend their stay beyond the three-day limit.
 Students who host the same person repeatedly risk having their guest privileges or housing privileges revoked and may be barred from participating in the next Room Draw.